-Another thing you absolutely must do to recover after narcissistic abuse, is not only losing the self-blame, as it’s not all your fault like the narcissist had told you, yes you may have reacted at times that’s human nature, you have to accept, the part you played, you must pass responsibility back to the rightful owner for the part they played, accept you didn’t get out sooner, be Thankful that you are out now and that you can now move forward with your life.
+Another thing you absolutely must do to recover after narcissistic abuse is not only losing the self-blame, as it’s not all your fault like the narcissist had told you, yes you may have reacted at times that’s human nature, you have to accept, the part you played, you must also pass responsibility back to the rightful owner for the part they played, except you didn’t get out sooner, be Thankful that you are out now and that you can now move forward with your life.

-You also must lose the victim mindset, yes you’ve been through a hideous experience, I know that and I understand how horrible it feels once you first get out, it is just the start of your journey, it gets easier and it gets better.
-You need to grieve, the loss of the hopes and dreams you had, accept you can not and will never be able to help them, learn and understand the reality of what actually happened and who they really are, but to move forward you need to shift out of that victim mindset, as it’ll only hold you back, what helped me do this is focus on the fact, the narcissist will always play the victim, part of the reason they can not find happiness.
+You also must lose the victim mindset.
+Yes, you’ve been through a hideous experience.
+I know that, and I understand how horrible it feels once you first get out; it is just the start of your journey, it gets easier, and it gets better.
+You need to grieve, the loss of the hopes and dreams you had, accept you can not and will never be able to help them, learn and understand the reality of what actually happened and who they really are, but to move forward, you need to shift out of that victim mindset, as it’ll only hold you back, what helped me do this is focus on the fact, the narcissist will always play the victim, part of the reason they can not find happiness.

-You can find your happiness again, so you need to move forward from the victim mindset, we are human we make mistakes, we fail to realise what’s truly happening to us, the most intelligent people get sucked in by these people and unfortunately, you are far from alone in this.
+You can find your happiness again, so you need to move forward from the victim mindset; we are human we make mistakes, we fail to realise what’s truly happening to us, the most intelligent people get sucked in by these people, and unfortunately, you are far from alone in this.

-You have to take yourself to the next level, which means finding the lessons learned from the experience so you don’t repeat, some of us had narcissistic parents and never understood, meaning you went from one narcissistic relationship to another, accepting those behaviours we should have never accepted, now you have the new-found knowledge and wisdom of those lessons learned, you can move your life forward into a new happier direction.
+You have to take yourself to the next level, which means finding the lessons learned from the experience, so you don’t repeat, some of us had narcissistic parents and never understood, meaning you went from one narcissistic relationship to another, accepting those behaviours we should have never accepted, now you have the new-found knowledge and wisdom of those lessons learned, you can move your life forward into a new happier direction.

-Developing your knowledge and understanding of what you went through, to allow yourself more awareness.
+Developing your knowledge and understanding of what you went through to allow yourself more awareness.

 You’ll find it second nature to remove toxic people from your life and surround yourself with positive people, where you pick each other up, respect and care for each other.

-Creating yourself a different thought process, perspective, helps you move forward to a happier life, as your old thought process and perspectives are what put you where you were.
+Creating yourself a different thought process, perspective helps you move forward to a happier life, as your old thought process and perspectives are what put you where you were.

 Now it’s time to listen to people’s actions and not just their words, not make endless excuses for those who hurt others.
 Help and be kind to those who are kind and are willing to help others.